-While many users are happy that it’s possible to upgrade to Windows 10 without losing data and keeping most of installed programs, plenty of PC users wondering what if we ever need to clean install Windows 10 after the upgrade.
+While many users are happy that it’s possible to upgrade to Windows 10 without losing data and keeping most of the installed programs, plenty of PC users wondering what if we ever need to clean install Windows 10 after the upgrade.

 Fresh install of Windows 10 after the upgrade

 Well, those of you who prefer clean install over the upgrade will be able glad to know that you will be able to perform a clean install of Windows 10 by wiping your hard drive after the upgrade.
 That is, once you successfully upgrade to Windows 10, you can clean install Windows 10 using the license.
-The information comes is straight from Gabriel Aul, the head of Windows Insider Program at Microsoft.
+The information comes straight from Gabriel Aul, the head of the Windows Insider Program at Microsoft.

-Although Microsoft has not provided much information about the clean install, Microsoft will likely allow users download Windows 10 ISO by entering Windows 10 product key that you get after the upgrade.
+Although Microsoft has not provided much information about the clean install, Microsoft will likely allow users to download Windows 10 ISO by entering Windows 10 product key that you get after the upgrade.

-In short, it’s possible to perform clean install of Windows 10 once you successfully upgrade to Windows 10.
+In short, it’s possible to perform a clean install of Windows 10 once you successfully upgrade to Windows 10.